tnustrings/ct/readme.md

 }
 >>

-filenames that get written out need to be preceeded with a /.
+the preceeding / in /foo.py marks this as a file-root.

-chunk names are noted as paths, e.g. foo/bar for the chunk bar in foo. we put some code into the foo/bar chunk.
+chunk names are noted as paths, e.g. the path 'foo/bar' for a chunk named 'bar' in the chunk 'foo'. we put some code into the 'foo/bar' chunk.

 <<foo/bar
    print("my bar")